 On January 29, 2025, the Council Policy Committee discussed the proposed 2025 Work Plan.
 The Committee provided input on the proposed Work Plan and requested various items be added and deleted.
-The Work Plan was revised based on the discussion and is available for review as Attachment 1.
-The revised Work Plan is organized loosely in order of priority.
-However, the Committee reserves the right to suggest modifications as needed.
+The Work Plan was revised based on the discussion and presented to the Committee on February 25, 2025.